plzm/rag-vector-agent-semantic-kernel/labs/lab6/EXE2_Agent.md

 2. Create the new Agent CreateAgentCityPoetWithSkills

     Add a the CreateAgentCityPoetWithSkills method to the Class Program.
+    In this new Agent version, the agent **receives** 3 parameters (**now**, **subject**, and **poetname**) and also has the skill to check the current weather using the SK Plugin `WeatherPlugin` created below.

+    `FunctionChoiceBehavior.Auto()` from Semantic Kernel is a configuration option that allows the AI model to decide whether to call functions and, if so, which ones to call.
+When you set the function choice behavior to `Auto()`, the model is given the flexibility to choose from zero or more functions provided to it.
+This means the model can decide if it needs to invoke any function at all, and if it does, it can select the most appropriate one based on the context.

     ```csharp
     static ChatCompletionAgent CreateAgentCityPoetWithSkills(Kernel AgentKernel)